-Come and enjoy a cellar door tasting, or stay in the Ironbark Cottage set amongst the vineyard.
-Enjoy the beautiful picnic area under pergola with BBQ facilities overlooking the vineyard.
-Book a group large or small.
-Tea and coffee provided.
-We can provide plates, cutlery and mugs for a small fee.
+Come and stay in Ironbark Cottage set amongst the vineyard and enjoy its own beautiful picnic area under the pergola with BBQ facilities overlooking the vineyard.

 Wollombi Brook begins life as Congewai creek in the Watagan Mountains and meanders through over 90 km of valleys to join the Hunter River near Singleton.
 We are privileged to share 1 km of its banks.
 The densely grown banks of the river provide a haven for a large range of wildlife.

-The property was acquired by the current owners in 1992.
-The first vines were planted in 1994 by the family with the assistance of ‘Nic’ a local.
-All the vineyard work is carried out by family members.
-Our Hunter Valley vineyard receives little or no watering and so yields are low, usually around 2 tonnes per acre.
-No insecticides are used by Wollombi Wines at the vineyard.
+The first vines were planted in 1994 and all the vineyard work is carried out by family members so there is a close personal interest in producing the best possible grapes.
+Our 25 year old Semillon and Shiraz vines receive little or no irrigation so yields are usually low, around 2 tonnes per acre.
+As a result, the focus is on quality and not quantity and no insecticides are used by Wollombi Wines at the vineyard.

 Usually occurs in late February and early March.
 At harvest the bunches are selectively hand picked with one intent – the best possible quality.
 Due to our huge bird population, we net the vineyard prior to ripening, so we can happily co-exist with the birds!
-For bird lovers (including us) the count to date is 82 species.
+For bird lovers the count to date is 91 species.